-Mud Drilling and Oil/Gas Applications
+Mud Drilling, Cuttings Disposal, and other Oil/Gas Pump Applications

 Application: Oil sand pumping (water required)

 Material: Quartz silica sand.
 Coarse and abrasive, in slurry form.

 Common Oil Sand Extraction Scenario: